Smart Fiberglass Solutions Contact Us Now

 • Molten metal splash protection

-• Aerospace and metallurgical shielding
+• Aerospace thermal shielding

-2. High Silica Fabric – Best for Extreme Industrial Heat
+2. High Silica Fabric

 Key Characteristics

-• Continuous temperature: 1000°C
+• Continuous temperature resistance around 1000°C

 • Excellent flame resistance

-• Lower shrinkage than standard fiberglass
+• Lower shrinkage than standard fiberglass under high heat

 Typical Applications